attempt no. 3

 i did know how to design editorial-style books and zines [and this would be easy to submit digitally]. i didn’t consider anything else; i’ve been obsessed with designing books since the beginning.

-we were given a few prompts to choose from for both a visual narrative story and a written story but we had to use the same prompt for both. i knew both of my stories would be partially non-fiction/based loosely on true stories, mistakes felt relatable, perfectly flawed, and human.
+we were given a few prompts to choose from for both a visual narrative story and a written story but we had to use the same prompt for both. i knew both of my stories would be partially non-fiction/based loosely on true stories.

 i showed up to the competition that day with my competition gear over one shoulder and my camera and creative mind over the other, taking care of business (the project) first in the session right before my own.